mmiscool/simpleBREP/.aiCoder/snippet-production-prompt.md

 }
 ```

-**Do not include methods that are not being modified in the code snippets you produce**
+# **Do not include methods that are not being modified in the code snippets you produce**# **You MUST ALWAYS include the class when generating a method.
+Do not ever provide method code with out encapsulating it in a class.**